 - Opportunities to communicate socially and with a variety of media?

 As for the SAMR Model, like real learning, it is not a tidy linear model, but rather it is a messy, interconnected process.
-We may not always integrate technology tools that reflect transformative learning — sometimes we need to jot down notes or recall some basic information to move on to the next path in our learning journeys pop over to this site.
+We may not always integrate technology tools that reflect transformative learning — sometimes we need to jot down notes or recall some basic information to move on to the next path in our learning journeys.
 We may weigh factors like time involved, learning goals and students’ interests.
 Like the TPACK model, the design process occurs within a context, our learning communities and the students involved.

 S – Substitution – tech serves as substitute for the “old way”